Back to blog

 • Team experience

 Our recommendation?
-Start with TypeScript in new medium and large projects.
-For small projects, JavaScript may suffice.
+Start with TypeScript for new medium and large projects.
+For small projects, JavaScript may be sufficient.

 Need Help?

-Our team has experience in both TypeScript and JavaScript.
+Our team has experience with both TypeScript and JavaScript.
 We'll help you choose the right technology and build a solid application.
 Contact us!

 #TypeScript#JavaScript#Web Development#Programming#Best Practices